 The third criterion is necessity, and hence, universality.
 The testimony of advanced believers under the illumination of the abiding Comforter is full on this point.
-The non-existence of Christ's love to them is something as unthinkable as the annihilation of space.
+The nonexistence of Christ's love to them is something as unthinkable as the annihilation of space.

-teaches that the earliest and purest Christian ages held that this experience is attainable by all advanced believers.
-The Scriptures which come the nearest to a promise of such an experience are John xiv, 17, 23.
-It is a fair interpretation of the first that under the illumination of the Comforter, revealing and glorifying Christ in the believer's consciousness, his supreme Deity shall be demonstrated: "Then shall ye know that I am in my Father."
-The second text assures the believer that the Father and the Son shall come and abide with him.
-But to only a few is the telescopic power given to resolve this double star into two distinct orbs.
-To every other retina turned toward it the two appear as one.
 He is to them all and in all.
 They find him the center of their thoughts, around which they revolve by the constraining power of his love.
 He fills all things, all their thoughts.
-Praise and prayer to him are involuntary, and unconsciously offered, even while the inintellect and the hands are busy with the cares of life, so perfectly has Christ's personality pervaded theirs.
+Praise and prayer to him are involuntary, and unconsciously offered, even while the intellect and the hands are busy with the cares of life, so perfectly has Christ's personality pervaded theirs.
 "I will make my abode in you."
 The criterion of universality accompanies, of course, necessity.
 If a notion is necessary it must be universal.
 The only exception is, where the conditions of any intuitive notion do not exist.
 The abstract idea of space does not exist in a person who has never had eyesight.

 To the trained mathematician there are intuitive truths relating to numbers and quantities which do not exist in the savage.
 Dr. M'Cosh teaches, that the intuitional faculty is capable of cultivation.
 Hence the universality exists wherever the proper conditions are found.
 It is just so with the knowledge of Christ in high Christian experience.
-It is universal with those who have perfect faith in Fesus.
-That a majority of the inhabitants of the world, including some great writers on mental philosophy, are destitute of this intuitive apprehension of Christ and the joyful assurance of his love. does not disprove this criterion, for the majority do not perform the conditions, they do not fully trust Christ.
-It gives great pleasure to state that the experience of perfect love sustains the fourth test of primary truth-certainty.
+It is universal with those who have perfect faith in Jesus.
+That a majority of the inhabitants of the world, including some great writers on mental philosophy, are destitute of this intuitive apprehension of Christ and the joyful assurance of his love, does not disprove this criterion, for the majority do not perform the conditions, they do not fully trust Christ.
+It gives great pleasure to state that the experience of perfect love sustains the fourth test of primary truth -- certainty.
 Of nothing is the mature believer under the holy unction more certain, than he is that his Redeemer lives.
 Doubt, which haunted the beginning of his Christian life, has been dispelled by the rising of the Sun of Righteousness.
 The darkness is past, the true light now shines.
-He can sooner doubt the solid earth or the shining sun than his sonship to God, and joint heirship with Christ.
+He can sooner doubt the solid earth or the shining sun than his sonship to God, and joint heirship with Christ

-"O love, thou bottomless abyss !
+"O love, thou bottomless abyss!
 My sins are swallowed up in thee; Cover'd is my unrighteousness, Nor spot of guilt remains on me: While Jesus' blood, through earth and skies, Mercy, free, boundless mercy, cries."

-The conclusion to which we have arrived is, that in his unfallen state, man had and fully exercised the power of intuition Godward, and 15 spiritual truth flooded his soul as the sunbeams fill the rain-drop.
+The conclusion to which we have arrived is, that in his unfallen state, man had and fully exercised the power of intuition Godward, and spiritual truth flooded his soul as the sunbeams fill the raindrop.
 Sin shrouded the soul with a pall of blackness, excluding the glorious sunlight; but perfect faith in Jesus Christ removes the pall, and the long-lost light again fills all that spirit.
 The soul, amid the intensity of this spiritual illumination, enjoys an assurance of salvation which could not be increased were that fact written by Gabriel in letters of fire across the arches of the sky.
 No amount of testimony, human or angelic, can increase the certitude of the soul lit up by the presence of the Comforter.
 We do not need lanterns to see the sun rise.
 He brings his own self-revealing light.

-§ 3.
-The Spiritual Manifestation of Christ not Illusory but Real.
+3. The Spiritual Manifestation of Christ not Illusory but Real.